- About UNK

 We need 4 copies of your personal data sheet for each endorsement (do not count minors or supplemental endorsements).
 We send one copy to the administrator when we request placement, give one copy to your cooperating teacher, and provide another copy to the University supervisor.
 The final copy is for your teacher education file in the Educator Certification Office.
 Be sure to keep a copy for your files.

 We need 4 copies of your transcripts for each endorsement.
 We ask that you only request ONE copy from the Registrar's Office, and then make copies.
 We do NOT need an original.
 Remove your Social Security number from the copies.
-You can request transcripts from the Registrar's Office in Founders Hall free of charge or on MyBlue.
+You can request transcripts from the Registrar's Office in Warner Hall free of charge or on MyBLUE.

 The College of Education has "Partner Schools" that work collaboratively with us in creating high-quality field experiences.
 Many of their teachers have extensive experience in working with teacher candidates and are familiar with our program and expectations.
 We strongly encourage student teachers to choose one of the following schools for their student teaching assignment: